 Ray looked at quite a few studies (some of which were also meta-analyses on the topic) and has found home learners performed well above their publicly schooled peers in almost every study.

-Why Homeschoolers Score Better than Public Schoolers?
+Why do Homeschoolers Score Better than Public Schoolers?

-So, why are test scores among home educated populations better than publicly schooled populations?
+So, why are test scores among home-educated populations better than publicly schooled populations?
 There are several reasons, namely: